MajorGiT89/Reproducibility/README.md

   -open this and import the YOYGroundfishBiodiv_Data.csv
   - Remember to change your working directory to wherever you stored your files
 3. Run the R code

+### If you want more insight into the variables and the original data base structutre consult the "ReadMe2_DataRundown" text file

 # Original Data Source and licensing Conditions

 #### *licensing*